 The process used to assign the ratings to a corporate exposure and apply the appropriate risk weight is as per the regulatory guidelines prescribed by RBI.
 In cases where there are two ratings, attracting different risk weights, the higher risk weight are applied.
-In case of three or more ratings, the rating with second lowest risk weight is applied.
+In case of three or more ratings, the rating with second lowest risk weight is applied..
 The table given below gives the breakup of net outstanding amounts of assets in Banking Book and Non Fund Based Facilities after Credit Risk Mitigation in 3 major risk buckets as well as those that are deducted:

+(Amt. in ₹ Crore)

 Risk Weight Net Exposure

-Less than 100% 2,44,869.20
+Less than 100%

+2,62,073.63

-At 100% 39,784.67
+At 100%

+35,686.97

-More than 100% 16,388.44
+More than 100%

+15,922.99

-Deduction from Capital 46.10
+Deduction from Capital

+46.10

-Total 3,01,088.41
+Total

+3,13,729.68